Grab a Dryer Sheet for the Unexpected

 Most people discard dryer sheets once they’ve been used once.
 But wait a minute… come to find out… there are some unexpected ways old dryer sheets can help make lots of household tasks – other than laundry – much easier.
 Here are just a few.

-Freshen and quiet shoes.
-For smelly shoes, just stick a dryer sheet in each shoe and let them sit there overnight so the offending odor can be neutralized.
+- Freshen and quiet shoes.
+For smelly shoes, just stick a dryer sheet in each shoe and let the shows sit overnight.
+By morning, the offending odor can be neutralized.
 For shoes with squeaky soles, simply rub a dryer sheet over the bottom of each shoe and most bothersome sounds should disappear.